qredo/signing-agent/doc/usage.md

 Prerequisites:

 - a automated approver service instance has been installed and configured
-- a automated-approver has been created with id `client_id`
+- a automated-approver has been created with id `agentID`

 Steps:

-1. A websocket connection to the *Qredo BE* is opened for said `client_id`
+1. A websocket connection to the *Qredo BE* is opened for said `agentID`
 2. *PartnerAPP* is constantly monitoring for new actions to be handled
 3. A new transfer is initiated
 4. The *Qredo BE* returns the transaction id: `tx_id`
 5. Shortly after, a new action is received through the websocket with `action_id` equal to the `tx_id` for the transfer.
 6. Initiate new action
 7. The *PartnerAPP* requests from the *Qredo BE* details for the action
-8. *Qredo BE* returns action details incl. the payload
+8. *Qredo BE* returns action details incl. the payload (list of messages)
 9. Sign payload (for the new action)
 10. The *PartnerAPP* decides to approve the transactions, thus sending the payload to the automated-approver with a `PUT` request. (`DELETE` is for reject)